-Richmont has a Director of Career Services who serves as a resource to students as they prepare to secure a job following graduation.
-The director provides feedback about the student's studies, resume and interviewing skills as well as providing information about upcoming employment opportunities.
-Career Services maintains a database of information that students can access online through the Student Resources page.
+Richmont offers career resources to students as they prepare to secure a job following graduation.
+Students can obtain feedback about the student's studies, resume and interviewing skills as well as providing information about upcoming employment opportunities.
+The Office of Student Affairs maintains a database of information that students can access online.